esp32beans/USBnunchuck/README.md

 The two_stick example uses the same CP libs and hardware but presents the USB joystick with X axis, Y axis, an 8 way directional pad (dpad), and two buttons.

-The Windows joystick control panel shows the nunchuk thumbstick controls the USB joystick X and Y axes as before.
+The Windows joystick control panel shows the nunchuk thumb stick controls the USB joystick X and Y axes as before.
 Tilting the nunchuk controls the USB joystick dpad.
 This means means one nunchuk can control the X, Y, dpad, and two buttons.